steambird1/mindustry-c/README.md

 - Any `struct` or `union`
 - Any array

+If functions aren't called recursively, they does not take up memory space.

 A pointer takes up 2 units of spaces, respectively storing the memory cell and address of the element it points to.

 Using heap memory might be costly.
 Avoid declaring memory-demanding variables (listed above) in non-main functions (place them in global scope instead).
+It is also **strongly** recommended to prevent using recursive functions.
+They are supported but unstable and costly as the compiler is unsure about every variable's state.

 Arrays might also take up additional spaces to store its previous/next cell of storage.
 Designing memory structure for this strange "cyber-" hardware is hard.